Albert Young (poet)

-Albert Young (楊岡 Yang Gang, pen name 青峰Qing Feng; * July 30, 1962, in Taiwan) is an international writer and poet who resides in Switzerland.
+Albert Young (楊岡 Yang Gang, pen name 青峰Qing Feng; born July 30, 1962, in Taiwan) is an international writer and poet who resides in Switzerland.

 Life

 Albert Young is an international writer and poet who writes and publishes in English, French and Chinese and uses the pen name of Qing Feng for his Chinese publications.
 He was born on July 30, 1962, in Taiwan and graduated from the Ecole Centrale de Lyon (France) and the Cornell University (USA).
 He had an international career with a multinational oil company, in France, the Caribbean and Asia, before moving to Switzerland in 2008 as a senior executive for a multinational industrial group.
 Albert Young is the elder son of Dr. Maurus Young (in Chinese 杨允达, Yang Yunda) who is the President of the World Congress of Poets.
 Albert Young currently serves as the deputy secretary general of the European Chinese Writers Association.

 Writings

 Albert Young has been passionate about writing since his early childhood.
 In his student days in Taiwan and then in France, his works were regularly highly acclaimed.
 His poem "La Liberté" written in junior high school, won the Best Poem Award for Young Poets from the city of Paris.
 In high school, he was selected by the prestigious Lycée Louis-le-Grand in France to represent the school in a national writing competition.
 He writes in English, French and Chinese to express the deepest emotions in a simple but touching way.